sandmanscanga/SphinxBasics/serenity/README.rst

 Lots of good stuff will go here eventually.

-This page can double as the project home page on your Github repo!
+This page can double as the project home page on your GitHub repo!